lucagiorgino/lucagiorgino.github.io/blog/2024-02-10-how-i-structure-my-react-applications.md

 tags: [web-applications, react]
 ---

-Since university, I always used [React](https://react.dev/) for all of my front-end projects.
-This is how I usually structure them:
+Since university, I always used [React](https://react.dev/) for all of my front-end projects. <!--truncate--> This is how I usually structure them:

 <!--truncate-->